agileware/civicrm-end-user-guide/docs/contributions/soft-credits.md

 ## Honoree information and profiles

-When creating a contribution page you will have the option to allow your end users to make a contribution on behalf of an honoree.
+When creating a contribution page you will have the option to allow your end users to make a contribution on behalf of an Honoree.
 To do so you must select the **Honoree Section Enabled** checkbox.

 This will reveal additional fields that will allow you to specify the